4l0ne4ever/speech-to-text/plan.md

 Implement the streaming session manager that handles connection lifecycle.
 This manager should establish a streaming session when receiving the first audio chunk, maintain the connection while audio is flowing, handle session renewal when approaching timeout limits, and gracefully close sessions when streaming ends.
 The session manager needs to be thread-safe since you will be sending audio chunks on one thread while receiving results on another.

-Configure streaming recognition parameters carefully.
+Configure streaming recognition parameters carefully for V2 streaming API.
 Set language code to "ja-JP" for Japanese.
 Enable interim results to get partial transcription while the speaker is still talking, this is crucial for low-latency display.
 Set single utterance to false since presentations are continuous speech, not single utterances.
 Enable automatic punctuation and formatting for readable text.
-Set the model to "chirp" for best quality, though you might use "latest_short" for faster interim results if latency is more important than accuracy.
+Set the model to "latest_long" for best quality (proven 97% accuracy in Phase 2 testing), though you might use "latest_short" for faster interim results if latency is more important than accuracy.

+**Note:** V2 streaming API uses similar configuration structure as batch_recognize but with StreamingRecognizeRequest instead of BatchRecognizeRequest.

 Implement audio chunk handling with proper sizing and timing.
 Frontend will send audio chunks at regular intervals, typically every 100 to 200 milliseconds.
 Each chunk should be between 3200 and 6400 bytes for 16kHz mono LINEAR16 format, corresponding to 100 to 200 milliseconds of audio.
 Chunks that are too small create excessive overhead, chunks that are too large increase latency.
 Buffer chunks briefly if they arrive faster than you can send to Google, but keep buffer small to minimize latency.